RoyJumah/Math-Magicians/README.md

 To have installed Nodejs in your Code editor.
 In case you don't have it, go to this [site](https://nodejs.org/en/) and download the setup based on your PC

-### Setup

-Clone this repository to your desired folder:

 ## Setup
 In a desired folder or directory in the CLI, run the command: